-Given the fact that Microsoft will stop supporting Microsoft Security Essentials its best you switch to a free security software.
+Given the fact that Microsoft will stop supporting Microsoft Security Essentials its best, you switch to free security software.
 Recent news suggests that they will stop updating MSE & MRT after June 2015.
 A Firewall can block threats that your antivirus may miss.
-Not only that, it can prevent hackers from breaking into your computer!
+Not only that, but it can also prevent hackers from breaking into your computer!
 Since Microsoft will stop updating Windows XP components, its firewall too will remain unpatched.
-So it will be imperative that you install a good firewall too, apart from an antivirus software.
-While you can always go in for some free AntiVirus software and a free Firewall software, I’d recommend that you install a free, but fully integrated Internet Security Suite, which could offer a multi-layered protection.
-There are many security companies who have committed themselves to supporting their security software on Windows XP beyond end of life.
+So it will be imperative that you install a good firewall too, apart from antivirus software.
+While you can always go in for some free AntiVirus software and free Firewall software, I’d recommend that you install a free, but fully integrated Internet Security Suite, which could offer multi-layered protection.
+There are many security companies that have committed themselves to support their security software on Windows XP beyond the end of life.

-A Software Update Checker like Secunia Personal Inspector will scan your computer for installed software.
+A Software Update Checker will scan your computer for installed software.
 You will thus be protected from vulnerabilities in these software.
 Run their scans regularly.

 This is important!
 Email is a common vector used by malware to get on your computer.
 So never ever click on any link which you may think looks suspicious.
 Even if you have a 1% doubt – DON’T!
 The same holds true for attachments too.
 You can surely download attachments you are expecting from friends, relatives & associates, but be very careful of the mail forwards which you may receive even from your friends.
 A small rule to remember in such scenarios: If in doubt – DONT!